Mar Vista Animal Medical Center

 NOT SURE WHAT A COUGHING DOG SOUNDS LIKE?

 Dogs can make an assortment of respiratory sounds.
 Usually a cough is very recognizable but it is important to be aware of another sound called a “reverse sneeze.”
 The reverse sneeze is often mistaken for a cough, for a choking fit, for sneezing, for retching, or even for some sort of respiratory distress.
 In fact, the reverse sneeze represents a post-nasal drip or “tickle in the throat.”
-It is considered normal especially for small dogs or dogs and only requires attention if it is felt to be “excessive.”
+It is considered normal especially for small dogs and only requires attention if it is felt to be “excessive."
 The point here is to know a cough when you see one.
 A cough can be dry or “productive,” meaning it is followed by a gag, swallowing motion, production of foamy mucus (not to be confused with vomiting).
 Here are some videos that might help:

 COUGHING DOG (WITH PRODUCTIVE COUGH):